astropy/astropy/docs/index.rst

 Astropy Core Package Documentation
 ##################################

 .. image:: astropy_banner_96.png
     :width: 485px
     :height: 96px

-`astropy` is a community-driven package intended to contain much of the core functionality and some common tools needed for performing astronomy and astrophysics with Python.
+Welcome to the `astropy` documentation! `astropy` is a community-driven package intended to contain much of the core functionality and some common tools needed for performing astronomy and astrophysics with Python.

 .. _user-docs: